 - Cypress Farm, Waroona incl. buffet lunch

 Today we visit Cypress Farm, the property of Professor Kingsley Dixon and Lionel Johnston.
 This garden is a ‘work in progress’ at the early stage of its redevelopment, and comprises largely uncleared Jarrah/Marri forest and Swan River Blackbutt.
 However, being one of the wettest places in the south-west, Cypress Farm takes advantage of the abundant water supply, the area’s clay-based soils, and cooler climate in order for the most diverse range of European and Australian plant species to be grown and displayed at their very best.
-We will have a buffet lunch at Cypress Farm.
 On our way back to Fremantle, we stop at a local winery for wine tasting.
 (Overnight Fremantle) BL

-- Exclusive tour of Kings Park breeding program of Australian native plants hosted by Digby Growns or colleague (subject to availability)
+- Exclusive tour of Kings Park breeding program of Australian native plants hosted by Digby Growns (to be confirmed in 2021)

 - Kings Park Botanical Garden tour showcasing native Spring wildflowers